ThatFruedDued/blooket-utility/README.md

 # Injectables
 The easiest way to add your own (or other community members') features and code to this script.
 Click "Add Injectable", enter the URL, and be on your way!

+# Mod Menu
+Some scripts and injectables may come with a Mod Menu that appears in the bottom left corner of the screen.
+To show or hide the mod menu, do `shift` + `\` on your keyboard.
+Please open an issue or a pull request if you have an idea of how to bring the show/hide functionality to mobile.

 # Built-In Prefs and Scripts

 ## Essential Patches
 Adds some essential patches to the game's code to allow the script to remain executing.
 Keep this enabled unless you really, *really* know what you are doing.

 ## Spoof Admin
-Make the Blooket website running on your computer think that you are an administrator of Blooket. **NOTE:** In most, if not all cases, this does not grant you any extra features due to server-side checks.
+Make the Blooket website running on your computer think that you are an administrator of Blooket. **NOTE:** In most cases, this does not grant you any extra features due to server-side checks.

 ## Spoof Plus
 Make the Blooket website running on your computer think that you have a Blooket Plus subscription. **NOTE:** In some cases, this does not grant you any extra features due to server-side checks.